Key Points

 While network repeaters are uncommon in modern networking environments, particularly at corporate and enterprise levels, they still have specific use cases:

-Network repeaters are less common in modern enterprises because they simply extend signals and don’t have the intelligence to manage traffic, performance, or security.
-Business environments today tend to rely on switches and managed wireless access points to provide better speed, reliability, and control.
+Network repeaters are less common in modern enterprises because they extend signals but lack the intelligence to manage traffic, performance, or security.
+Business environments today tend to rely on switches and managed wireless access points to provide better speed, reliability and control.
 Basic repeaters were never meant to handle these capabilities.

 Performance